 When anyone is asked to introduce herself, the universal “I am” always prefaces the response, but is almost instantly overshadowed by the enunciation of an idiosyncratic mix of cultural traits, attributes, and claims through which a particular organism claims to be a distinct “I” and a life all unto itself.
-Other similar entities provide proof of this person's existential conceit by making themselves comparatively distinct and separate through identification with their particular mix of cultural determinants.
+Other similar entities provide proof of this private existential conceit by making themselves comparatively distinct and separate through identification with their particular mix of cultural determinants.
 There can be no “I” without a corresponding “you,” nor an “us” without a “them”.

 True, we are all relatively aware of being part of this unthinkable immensity we refer to in different manners: existence, the universe, or life.
 However, what is of most significance to us is that we know ourselves (and would like to be known by others) through our particular identification with memories describing and projecting psychological traits, claims, attributes, associations and disassociations that, while varying from individual to individual, are uniformly determined by culture.
-There is hardly anything in life that is not either ignored or forcefully mapped and controlled by the blanket cultural programming that provides every particular organism its own sense of being mentally unique and separate.
+There is hardly anything in life that is not either ignored or forcefully mapped out and controlled by the blanket cultural programming that provides every particular organism its own sense of being mentally unique and separate.

 The cultural conditioning of the individual mind defines and controls just about every aspect of personal identity, personal behavior, and social experience.
 Unsurprisingly, the distinct character of every culture is determined, in turn, and at every point in time, by the identity, behavior, and relational experience of its members.

 There are many problems with this common defense of the cultural and psychological status quo (both general and particular) of humanity.
-That it is mechanically determined by the same status quo is not the least of them.
-The conditioned mind does not take in consideration factors that are outside its limited (personal/or cultural) purview because, to do so put in severe jeopardy the identity and sense of security that we all derive from being, fundamentally, the exceptional creatures that we have been told to think we are.
+That it is mechanically determined by the same traditional mental system is not the least of them.
+The conditioned mind does not take in consideration factors that are outside its limited (personal/or cultural) purview because, to do so put in severe jeopardy the identity and sense of security that we all derive from being, fundamentally, the exceptional creatures that we have been made to think we are.

-Highly subjective and dynamic mental deposits of previous cultural and biographical experience are not given to questioning their curiously common claim to existential uniqueness seriously.
-Reality is what every cultural group and every member of a cultural group calls its additive (on-going) sense of cultural/psychological being.
-The particular (cultural and mental) manifestations of this reality are contradictory and conflictive, and therefore also an endless source of sorrow, yet we sustain this program with every thought, emotion, and action because to challenge group consensus and mental habit is, literally, beyond the pale.
-That is, what every particular cultural/psychological entity considers reasonable and good, does not include seeing what is actually going on in oneself and the world and acting in strict accordance with this perception.
+Highly subjective and dynamic mental deposits of previous cultural and biographical experience are not given to questioning their curiously common claim to existential uniqueness.
+Reality is what every cultural group and every one of their individual members calls its additive (on-going) sense of cultural/psychological being.
+The particular (cultural and mental) manifestations of this general reality are contradictory and conflictive, and therefore also an endless source of sorrow.
+And yet we, collectively, sustain this program with every thought, emotion, and action because to challenge group consensus and mental habit is, literally, to go beyond the pale.
+That is, to transgress the established boundaries of what is socially considered normal, decent, and sane.
+What the majority of particular cultural/psychological entities considers reasonable and good, certainly does not include seeing what is actually going on in oneself, one’s particular society, and the world at large, much less acting in strict accordance with that free, accurate, and ample perception.

-It does not take much to become aware of the chronic division and sorrow of humanity and to see as well that if we remain in this intellectual and affective vise, we may not be around for much longer.
+It does not take much to see the chronic division and sorrow of humanity and, in that single action realize that if we remain in ancient and insensitive mental vise, we may not be around for very long.
 The integration of the species is an absolute necessity, and it may only be brought about by minds that have somehow freed themselves from the limiting and dysfunctional aspects of their respective cultural and biographical experience.
-Because they care enough to unflinchingly look at themselves and the state of the world (and see the intimate relationship between the two), these alert minds are also aware that unity cannot possibly come through the thought and action of any existing fragment fighting for its security and power.
-No secular or religious dogma will ever bring about unity and sanity to humanity, no matter how old and successful their tradition may be, or how smart, charismatic, and holy their leaders.
+To unflinchingly look at oneself and the state of the world, and see that no difference can be made between the two, also makes evident that unity cannot possibly come through the thought and action of any existing psychological fragment fighting for its own private being, security, pleasure, and power.
+No particular instance of a collective phenomenon of secular and religious dogmatism will ever bring about sanity, and therefore unity to humanity, no matter how old and successful its tradition may be, or how charismatic and holy their leaders.